 INT 030 CM: Silicon Valley Program Internship enables students to gain experience in innovative organizations by securing full-time internships in consultation with the program director.
-This experience complements the other coursework in the program to enhance students' understanding of the strategies and practices of innovative organizations, firm-level innovation ecosystems, high-tech markets and the regional system of innovation in Silicon Valley and the surrounding area.
+This experience complements the other coursework in the program to enhance students' understanding of the strategies and practices of innovative organizations, firmlevel innovation ecosystems, high-tech markets and the regional system of innovation in Silicon Valley and the surrounding area.
 Whether credit is earned depends on the policies of each campus.
 This course satisfies the experiential requirement of the leadership sequence at CMC.

 In addition, each student enrolls in one structured independent study course.
-Offerings vary by semester (ECON 98 and 198 are always offered).
-The following list includes courses we anticipate providing in Fall 2022.
-If any Claremont-based courses are taught online, then it might be possible for an SVP student to obtain approval to select one as their fourth course.
-CMC and Pomona students may also be able to arrange a unique independent study in an area of their choice with a Claremont-based professor.
+Offerings vary by semester, though ECON 98 and 198 are always offered.
+The following list includes courses we anticipate providing in Fall 2023.
+CMC, Mudd, and Pomona students may also be able to arrange a unique independent study in an area of their choice with a Claremont-based professor.

-ECON 098/ 198 CM: Organizing for Innovation/Economics of Innovation is a cross-listed course that can be taken as a level 1 or a level 2 economics course.
+ECON 098/198 CM: Organizing for Innovation / Economics of Innovation is a cross-listed course that can be taken as a level 1 or a level 2 economics course.
 This course guides students through several individual and group projects grounded in economics that provide insights into how firms and other entities should organize themselves in order to generate innovations and appropriate returns.
 Links between the course content and the internship experiences are developed: the internship settings are like "labs" that provides examples of the concepts and frameworks developed in the course.
 ECON 198 requires successful completion of ECON 101 CM Intermediate Microeconomics or equivalent.
 ECON 98 is open to all students in the program.
 Either course satisfies the breadth requirement of the leadership sequence at CMC.